IELTS Progress Check: A Review

 - At the beginning of each section read the questions for that section carefully, before the recording starts.
 This will help you to follow the recording and identify the answers.

-I find this advice shocking.
-It is the most basic advice about the listening exam that you could offer.
-The type of advice that I would give to a student on Day One of an IELTS course not to a student who is sitting at a 7.5 and needs an 8.0.
-Again, this is all copy and paste and has no connection at all to the student’s actual performance.
-It is worthless.
+The other four pieces of advice are similar and, quite honestly, shockingly basic.
+It is the type of advice that I would give to a student on Day One of an IELTS course not to a student who is sitting at a 7.5 and needs an 8.0.
+Again, this is all copy and paste and has no connection at all to the student’s actual performance, so it is hard to see its value.

-Just when I thought that the feedback couldn’t get any worse, there is then a box titled “How to Improve”
+Just when I thought that the feedback couldn’t get any more vague, there is then a box titled “How to Improve”

 HOW TO IMPROVE